AGIBOT X1 OmniPicker Product Manual

 03

-Object falls
+Object dropped

 When the gripper communicates with serial port TTL or 485, the baud rate needs to be changed to 115200@8N1 (8bit data bit, 0 check bit, 1 stop bit).